utkarsh2305/health-home-ai-guide/README.md

-# Bloodworks Scribe
+# Scribe

-Hey there! 👋 Welcome to Bloodworks Scribe, my personal playground for medical transcription and basic patient management.
+Hey there! 👋 Welcome to Scribe, my personal playground for medical transcription and basic patient management.
 This is a collab with Sonnet 3.5, GPT 4o, Deepseek, and whatever other LLM I could use to make a usable frontend for transcription that I can use day to day.
 There are a few really excellent and mature commercial solutions available, but I'm a cheapskate so I thought I'd try rolling my own.

 ![Bloodworks Scribe Logo](/public/readme_logo.webp)